 The last significant comparison, that interest in a role model who actively reaches out with helpful information increases with years of college experience is also informative.
 There was a moderate effect size for this finding.
-As the proportion of traditional aged to non-traditional aged students did not vary between the Hispanic and non-Hispanic subsets, it appears that the more experience Hispanic students have in college, the more they value proactive provision of helpful information by persons they consider to be role models.
+The balance of traditional age to non-traditional age students was checked to determine if the Hispanic student group might have included more students of non-traditional age, a circumstance that could influence the result found.
+That was not the case as non-traditional age students made up 15.9% of the sample, 15.1% of non-Hispanics and 16.9% of Hispanics.
+It appears that the more experience Hispanic students have in college, the more they value proactive provision of helpful information by persons they consider to be role models.
 This finding crosses over into the concept of mentoring as the more experienced or recognized person is proactively engaging the student.